BMW recalls 110,000 cars in Japan over Takata air bags

-TOKYO BMW (BMWG.DE) on Friday recalled about 110,000 cars in Japan over potentially faulty air bag inflators made by Takata Corp (7312.T), as part of the auto industry's largest ever global recall.
+TOKYO (Reuters) - BMW (BMWG.DE) on Friday recalled about 110,000 cars in Japan over potentially faulty air bag inflators made by Takata Corp 7312.T, as part of the auto industry's largest ever global recall.

 The German automaker recalled 44 models including its 116i and 118i hatchbacks and the 320i sedan to replace passenger-side air bags made by the parts maker, according to a filing to Japan's transport ministry.